 The easing of restrictions has also meant I have been able to meet up with my many artist friends and we have been able to share our creative journeys face to face once again.
 However the last year has taught us the value and opportunities that on line communication and connection can bring, and I continue to enjoy regular artists chats and share with artists all over the country, and sometime the world!

 My paintings are an emotional and contemplative response to landscape.
 They are primarily process driven, allowing a semblance of landscape to emerge out of semi translucent layers of loose paint, collage and mixed media, partially revealing, partially obscuring what came before.
 The viewer is therefore encouraged to a personal response; a recognition not of specific place but rather of an emotion, atmosphere or mood relating to place.

-I have also found lockdown has influenced my work in other ways - I have been working on new surfaces, using bits of board that I had lying around, rather than using precious canvases, especially when exhibiting is uncertain and storage is at a premium.
-Painting on board has a different quality to painting on canvas - it can take rougher treatment, and can be sanded back creating interesting surface textures, so this is is challenging my practice and encouraging me to develop new techniques.
-As mentioned above, lockdown has also offered the space and opportunity to take some on line course to develop my work further.
+I also found that the pandemic restrictions influenced my work in other ways - I worked on new surfaces, using bits of board that I had lying around, rather than using precious canvases, especially when exhibiting was uncertain and storage is at a premium.
+Painting on board has a different quality to painting on canvas - it can take rougher treatment, and can be sanded back creating interesting surface textures, so this challenged my practice and encouraged me to develop new techniques.
+As mentioned above, lockdown restrictions also offered the space and opportunity to take some on line courses to develop my work further.
 Every cloud....!